 The originating Service Provider A routes the SIP INVITE to the STI-AS (RPH-AS function).

-NOTE: The STI-AS MUST be invoked after originating call processing and after the WPS or GETS authorization.
-The mechanism to send a NS/EP NGN-PS call to the STI-AS to sign the SIP RPH field is based on carrier-specific policy and implementation (e.g., a solution-specific mechanism for identifying calls egressing the service provider’s trusted SIP domain).
+NOTE: The STI-AS is invoked after originating call processing and after the WPS or GETS authorization.
+The mechanism to send an NS/EP NGN-PS call to the STI-AS to sign the SIP RPH field is based on carrier-specific policy and implementation (e.g., a solution-specific mechanism for identifying calls egressing the service provider’s trusted SIP domain).

-The RPH-AS function of the STI-AS in the originating Service Provider A network determines through service provider-specific means the legitimacy of the content of the RPH field (i.e., ETS and WPS namespaces) being used in the SIP INVITE.
+The RPH-AS function of the STI-AS in the originating Service Provider A network determines through service provider-specific means the legitimacy of the content of the RPH field (i.e., “ets” and “wps” namespaces) being used in the SIP INVITE.
 The STI-AS then securely requests its private key from the SKS.

-The SKS provides the private key in the response, and the STI-AS signs the RPH field in the INVITE per IETF RFC 8443 [Ref 8] and adds an Identity header field per IETF RFC 8224 [Ref 5].
+The SKS provides the private key in the response, and the STI-AS signs the RPH field in the SIP INVITE per IETF RFC 8443 [Ref 8] and adds an Identity header field per IETF RFC 8224 [Ref 5].

 The STI-AS, after signing the RPH field, passes back the SIP INVITE with the Identity header field for routing.